How Does COVID-19 Affect Visitation Rights?

 Legal Representation in Cases Where Parents Disagree

 In most cases, keeping the child placement and visitation agreement intact won’t cause any undue hardship.
 However, some parents may find that disagreements occur about the right precautions to take.
 If these disagreements cannot be worked through easily by the family, a family law attorney or a mediator may be able to help.

 The good news is that attorneys are still operating and they offer consultations by phone, video, and even in-person, if necessary.
 Some state court websites will also have information about how to deal with custody issues related to COVID-19 and the Rhode Island Family Court has a virtual clerk who may be found at their website if needed.

 In situations where a child’s health is being risked, a judge may intervene.
 An attorney can help you get an emergency temporary order to keep the child safe, if necessary.
 It comes down to weighing the risk to the child with the current order against the importance to the child of access to both of their parents.
 Both concerns are important.
-Contact us immediately if you have questions about how Covid affects visitation.
+Contact us immediately to speak with an experienced Warwick divorce lawyer if you have questions about how Covid affects visitation.